Understanding Your Child’s Educational Rights: A Parent’s Guide to Advocacy in K–12 Schools

 If your concerns aren’t being addressed, you have options:

-Advocacy doesn’t require a law degree—just persistence, compassion, and a willingness to speak up.
+Advocacy doesn’t require a degree in law or education—just persistence, compassion, and a willingness to speak up.
 When you understand your child’s rights and know how to engage with their school effectively, you open the door for support, equity, and long-term success.

 Additional Resources for Parents